 • Floating markets of Srinagar & staying in a houseboat

-Accommodation ranges from luxury hotel/similar, house boats to camps.
-All accommodation is on same sex twin – sharing basis, (couples double – room) Single Room is possible with a supplement.
+Accommodation ranges from luxury hotel/similar, houseboats to camps.
+All accommodation is on a same-sex twin – sharing basis, (couples double – room) Single Room is possible with a supplement.

 List of Hotels are:

 Srinagar: Houseboat (Shera Palace)